Class MA – Use Class E to residential

 Assuming none of the above restrictions affect you, then the local authority will assess the application against Transport & Highways, Contamination, Flood Risk, noise from commercial units affecting residents, natural light to all habitable rooms and if the conversion might affect business or similar area.
 If the existing use is a registered nursery or health centre then an impact assessment will also take place.

 The application under Class MA has a time limit, like several other prior approvals of 56 days.
 Once granted you have three years from the date of the prior approval to carry out the works.
+There is a fee to pay of £100 per dwelling under Class MA.

 Check out other permitted development options on our changes of use page.